Azure/data-api-builder/docs/dab-cli.md

 ### **`add`**
-To add a new Entity to the config.
-It will fail if the config doesn't exist.
+Add new database entity to the configuration file.
+Make sure you already have a configuration file before executing this command, otherwise it will return an error.

 **Syntax**: `dab add [entity-name] [options]`